humdrum-tools/humdrum-documentation/tool/reihe/index.md

 retrograde-inversion forms, the numerical parameter specifies the *last* value of the output row.

-Positive integers greater than 11 are permitted in the input \-- but are treated as modulo-12 equivalent (unless the **-m** option specifies a different modulus).
+Positive integers greater than 11 are permitted in the input &mdash; but are treated as modulo-12 equivalent (unless the **-m** option specifies a different modulus).
 In the case of `**pc` inputs, the upper-case letters A and B are accepted as aliases for pitch-classes 10 and 11 respectively.
-Following the Fortean practice, pitch-classes 10 and 11 may alternatively be represented in the input by the upper-case letters T (ten) and E (eleven) \-- although this latter convention is discouraged.
+Following the Fortean practice, pitch-classes 10 and 11 may alternatively be represented in the input by the upper-case letters T (ten) and E (eleven) &mdash; although this latter convention is discouraged.

-In addition to the traditional set-transformations of transposition, inversion, retrograde, and retrograde-inversion, **reihe** also provides for rotation \-- where the set elements are cyclically *shifted* by a specified number of positions.
+In addition to the traditional set-transformations of transposition, inversion, retrograde, and retrograde-inversion, **reihe** also provides for rotation &mdash; where the set elements are cyclically *shifted* by a specified number of positions.
 For example, **-s 3** causes each set element to be shifted forward by 3 positions.
 The shift transformation can be combined with each of the other traditional transformations only